thepok/Pillars-of-Financial-Wisdom/README.md

 ## Stockmarket is a game of probabilities
 It doesn't only help to understand the mathematical foundations of probabilities, but to get more hands on expierence by learning other games of Chance and Money like Poker.
 Risk and Moneymanagment are integral parts of this game too.
 And its way more fun than starrying at charts all day, and making Errors out of Boredom and impatience.

+## My Opinions
+* Mainly invest in stable democraticies, they are more consistend

 https://corporate.nordea.com/article/67765/global-how-to-position-for-a-clearly-weaker-credit-impulse